ajnirp/musicbox/README.md

 10. Switch on/switch off the lamp: `k`
 11. Switch on/switch off the wall light: `l`
 12. Reset everything: `F5`
+13. Move the control point selection plane along the z-axis: `↑` and `↓`
+14. Select a point to use as a control point: `mouse click`
+15. Start the animation: `Enter`

 Walkthrough
 -----------